aaliyahSHF/FLERD-mapping/README.md

 Hi!!!!!! -Aaliyah

-# Flerd Pasture Tracker

-This Leaflet + GitHub Pages + Google Sheets pasture tracker is for tracking the Flerd as they free graze across the pastures at the home farm.
+This Leaflet + GitHub Pages + Google Sheets combination pasture tracker is for tracking the Flerd as they free graze across the pastures at the home farm.

 ## Features